Chinese Lanterns — History, Utilization, Tradition, Culture, and Artifact

 Gauze Lanterns of Sha Deng are simpler lamps used by scholars and civilians since the Han Dynasty.

-On the plain gauze, people can decorate it as they wish, usually paintings and poems with auspicious meanings or to express their ambitions and talents.
+People can decorate on plain gauze as they wish, usually paintings and poems with auspicious meanings or to express their ambitions and talents.

 Gauze Lantern, Including Lamp Stand and Gauze Cover Next By, in Painting "Dongpo Hanye Fushu Tu" by Artist Qiu Ying (about 1497 — 1552).